 Try to get your child into the habit of applying emollient after bathing or any water-based activities.

-Parents should encourage children with eczema to wear gloves for outdoors to protect hands from wind and cold damage, according to the Nottingham Support Group for Carers of Children with Eczema.
+Parents should encourage children to wear winter gloves for eczema for outdoors to protect hands from wind and cold damage, according to the Nottingham Support Group for Carers of Children with Eczema.
 However, it can be difficult to find gloves which don’t irritate eczema skin.

 That’s why it’s a good idea to try to wear a pair of cotton gloves underneath your ordinary gloves or mittens.
 We’ve found this strategy more helpful than buying special outdoors gloves because it’s frustrating when they inevitably go missing.
 Having a few pairs of cotton under gloves in your drawer ready to use means you’re more likely to avoid contact with potentially irritating materials.